-Ready to find out if Fusion programs are the right fit for your child?
+Ready to find out if Fusion is the right fit for your child?

-Fill out this form and a Director of Admissions and Outreach will be in contact with you.
+Fill out this form and a member of our admissions team will be in contact.

 This course provides a basic introduction to the elements of acting, including physical, vocal, spatial, textual analysis, and production foundations.
 It addresses some of the cross-cultural aspects of the art of acting, explores prominent theories of acting technique, and emphasizes solo works, both original and scripted.
 Improvisation is taught as both an end in itself and a tool for deepening the scripted acting experience.